ankita-2015/kaggle-Flower-Classification-on-TPU/README.md

 # kaggle-Flower-Classification-on-TPU
-This Project is based in Kaggle's Competition : Flower classification on TPU
+This Project is based on Kaggle's Competition : Flower classification on TPU

 ## About Challenge
   - Classify 104 different types of flowers